 “Yeah, that works!
 But, what about pizza night?”
 I asked.

 “Oh!
 Do you go by the six hour rule?
-Most of the folks around here who keep kosher go by a one hour rule between meat and milk.”
+Most of the folks around here who keep kosher go by a three hour rule between meat and milk.”

 “No, no!
-One hour is good by me.
+Three hours is good by me.
 But, what do you put on your pizza?”